BradChes/storm-viewer/README.md

 	  title="Storm Viewer application icon" align="center" width="200" height="200" />
 </p>
 </br>
 A simple application that lets users scroll through a list of images, then select one to view.
+A selected image can then be shared via `UIActivityViewController`.

 ## Examples within this code
 - Table Views